flakjakk/working-band/docs/source/prereqs.rst

 ^^^^^^^^^^^^^^^^^^^

 It is a good idea to mark your cables clearly.
 Getting into a bun-fight over which cable belongs to whom is not worth the trouble.
 Use some electrical tape for this - it comes in different colours, so pick one and wrap it round the end of each of your own cables.

+..
+Pics of cables marked: 1/4" and power ext with names

 	Where possible find ways to distinguish between cable types - a guitar cable has braided insulation around a plastic-coated core while speaker cables are made up of two wires - no braid.
 Open one of the jack covers if you are not sure.
 Using a speaker cable as a guitar lead may work, but your tone will definitely be way off.